-- When given in small doses (1-2mcg.kg-1), it has rapid onset and a short duration of action (30 minutes).
+• When given in small doses (1-2mcg.kg-1), it has rapid onset and a short duration of action (30 minutes).
 Such doses are used intravenously for pain associated with minor surgery.
-In small doses it has little sedative effect. - Higher doses are used to obtund sympathetic response to laryngoscopy and intubation. - Fentanyl has been used to augment effects of local anaesthetics in spinal and epidural analgesia at 10-25mcg and 25-100mcg doses respectively. - Fentanyl is also available as a transdermal patch
+In small doses it has little sedative effect.

+• Higher doses are used to obtund sympathetic response to laryngoscopy and intubation.

+• Fentanyl has been used to augment effects of local anaesthetics in spinal and epidural analgesia at 10-25mcg and 25-100mcg doses respectively.

-- Fentanyl is 500 times more lipid soluble than morphine, consequently it is rapidly and extensively distributed in the body (volume of distribution 4 L.kg-1).
-At small doses, plasma and CNS concentrations may decrease quickly to below an effective level during the rapid distribution phase. - However, following prolonged administration or with high doses, its duration of action is significantly prolonged.
+Fentanyl is also available as a transdermal patch for chronic pain conditions and as a lollipop to premedicate children. • Fentanyl is 500 times more lipid soluble than morphine, consequently it is rapidly and extensively distributed in the body (volume of distribution 4 L.kg-1).
+At small doses, plasma and CNS concentrations may decrease quickly to below an effective level during the rapid distribution phase.

+• However, following prolonged administration or with high doses, its duration of action is significantly prolonged.
 In these circumstances, the distribution phase is complete while the plasma concentration is still high.
-Recovery from the effect of the drug then depends on its slow elimination from the body (terminal half life 3.5 hours). - Fentanyl is predominantly metabolized in the liver
+Recovery from the effect of the drug then depends on its slow elimination from the body (terminal half life 3.5 hours).